Jambalaya Recipe

 Recipe Tips

 • Can’t find andouille sausage?
-You can use a different type of smoked sausage like kielbasa or chorizo.
+You can use a different type of smoked sausages like kielbasa or chorizo.
+If you prefer, you can also use chicken sausages.

 • Keep an eye on the rice.
 After 10 minutes, lift the lid of the Dutch oven and take a peek.
 If it looks dry, add more chicken broth.